 - Declared maximum Base Station RF Bandwidth supported for contiguous spectrum operation (D.11) shall be used;

 - Select the carrier to be tested according to 4.7.2 and place it adjacent to the lower Base Station RF Bandwidth edge.
 Place same signal adjacent to the upper Base Station RF Bandwidth edge.

+- If NB-IoT operation in NR in-band is supported, place the power boosted NB-IoT RB at the lower outermost RB eligible for NB-IoT operation in NR in-band according to the definition in clause 3.1 of this specification and clause 5.7.3 of TS 36.104 [22].
+If more than one NB-IoT carrier is supported with NB-IoT operation in NR in-band, place the power boosted NB-IoT RB at the upper outermost RB eligible for NB-IoT operation in NR in-band.

 - For transmitter tests, select as many carriers (according to 4.7.2) that the BS supports within an operating band and fit in the rest of the declared maximum Base Station RF Bandwidth (D.11).
 Place the carriers adjacent to each other starting from the upper Base Station RF Bandwidth edge.
 The nominal channel spacing defined in TS 38.104 [2], clause 5.4.1 shall apply.